mc68-net/r8format/README.md

 -------

 Contact the author, Curt Sampson (usually known as 'cjs') if you have questions, comments, feature requests, or just want help using this.
-If you are on The MSX Channel server on [Discord], I am there; otherwise you can try a private message to `cjs_cynic` on [Telegram], `0cjs` on [Gitter] or `cjs#6537` on Discord.
-You may also send email to <cjs@cynic.net>, but text chat is the preferred way of contacting me.
+The following are good places to get in touch, more or less in order of
+preference:
+- The ["MSX Center"](https://discord.gg/rg4fWAj) or "The MSX Channel" servers on [Discord], in the `#development` group of either.
+- `cjs_cynic` on [Telegram]
+- `0cjs` on [Gitter].
+(A Gitter group could be set up for this, if there's any demand.)
+- `cjs#6537` on Discord.
+- Email to <cjs@cynic.net>, but a reply from that might take days.

 Caveats and Todo Items